-Tasmanian Audit Office will undertake the Financial Audit services for Council during 2022-2023.
+Ruddicks Chartered Accountants will undertake the Financial Audit services for Council during 2023/2024 on behalf of the Tasmanian Audit Office.

 Council collects a volunteer fire service levy in respect of land in Cressy, Campbell Town, Longford, Evandale and Perth; and a general fire service levy for all other land.